 Play therapists are mental health professionals with additional specialized education and supervised experience.
 Play therapists spend years learning to apply the therapeutic powers of play therapy in a systemic approach to mental health assessment and treatment.

 What is Play Therapy?

 Play therapy is an established, research-supported form of child therapy.
 It helps children, especially age 3-12, express themselves, heal, and grow.
 It leverages the natural language of children — play — to help them overcome emotional, and behavioral problems.
 Whether children are having trouble due to divorce, a recent move, grief and loss, or adoption, play therapy can help!
-There are a variety of types of play therapy including child-centered, gestalt, Adlerian, and more!
-I use Child-Centered Parent Relationship Therapy, Theraplay, and sand tray therapy.
+There are a variety of types of play therapy.
+Dr. Keller uses Gestalt Play Therapy, Child-Centered Play Therapy, and Family Play Therapy with an emphasis on incorporating expressive arts and sand tray therapy.